-It is against the law for an organisation to request or obtain information about an individual’s spent cautions or convictions unless they can legally ask an exempted question.
+As mentioned earlier, for an organisation to request a Standard or basic DBS check, they must be eligible to ask an exempted question.
+It is against the law for any organisation to request or obtain information about an individual’s spent cautions or convictions if they cannot legally ask for the job role.

 The Exceptions Order to the Rehabilitation of Offenders Act (ROA) 1974 defines an exempted question as a valid request for any individual to reveal their full criminal history (including spent convictions).

-Do You Need the Applicant's Permission to Perform a DBS Check on Them?
+Do Organisations Need the Applicant's Permission to Perform a DBS Check on Them?

-Consent must be given by a statement or clear affirmative action and be as easy to withdraw as it is to give.
-Individuals need to be told that they have the right to withdraw consent and how to do so.
+Consent must be given by a statement or clear affirmative action, and be as easy to withdraw as it is to give.
+Any individual/candidate needs to be told that they have the right to withdraw consent and how to do so.

-Once the consent of the applicant has been received, they will need to complete a paper or online application form and provide a combination of ID documents to prove their identity.
+Once the consent of the applicant has been received, they will need to complete an online (or paper) application form, and provide a combination of ID documents to prove their identity.

 Does an Organisation Need to Use an Umbrella Body to Process DBS Checks?

-Whether acting as a Registered Umbrella Body or as an RO, Aaron's Department acts as an intermediary between the employer and the Disclosure and Barring Service.
+Whether acting as a Registered Umbrella Body or as an RO, Aaron's Department is a intermediary between the organisation and the Disclosure and Barring Service.